redBearded23/infoSecNotes/infosec_notes/LinuxPrivilegeEscalation.md

 - GTFOBins has good list of binaries that can be leveraged for priv esc if we find any set capabilities

 ./vim -c ':py3 import os; os.setuid(0); os.execl("/bin/sh", "sh", "-c", "reset; exec sh")'

+### Step: Privilege Escalation via PATH

+- if folder for which my user has write permission is located in the PATH, it could potentially hijack an application to run a script
+- questions to ask:
+  - what folders are located under $PATH?
+  - does my current user have write privileges for any of these folders?
+  - can I modify $PATH?
+  - is there a script/application I can start that will be affected by this vulnerability?
+- add path to $PATH: `export PATH=/tmp:$PATH`

 ### Step 5: can we read/write sensitive files?